sous-chefs/graphite/README.md

 Management for the various [Carbon](https://github.com/graphite-project/carbon) services which receive your metrics and write them to disk.

-- `graphite_service`: sets up a carbon service with runit, essentially a glorified `runit_service`.
+- `graphite_service`: sets up a carbon service with systemd, essentially a glorified `systemd_unit`.
 Carbon configuration should be defined first with one of the `graphite_carbon_*` resources.
 Multiple daemons can be run by using multiple resources with names such as `cache:a`, `cache:b`, etc..
 - `graphite_carbon_aggregator`: data driven resource for carbon-aggregator configuration
 - `graphite_carbon_cache`: data driven resource for carbon-cache configuration
 - `graphite_carbon_relay`: data driven resource for carbon-cache configuration